emergentvibe/Memetics-Research/source/content/somewhat watered essay seeds.md

 - [[the bodhisattvic memecomplex awakening the superorganism]]
 - [[cartography as countermeasure - mapping memetic hyperobjects]]
 - [[ask the internet – consensus]]
+- [On the Memetic Inhibition of Delusion and the Pursuit of Cognitive Liberty]